zanata/fake-zanata-server/README.md

 REST endpoint listening at http://localhost:1234/rest, with latency 1000..5000
 ```

- - port: any available port to use
+ - --port: any available system port to listen on.
+Default: 7878
- - path: path to prepend to the local portion of each resource URL
+ - --path: path to prepend to the local portion of each resource URL.
+           Default: zanata/rest
- - latency: plain number or range of milliseconds to delay each response
+ - --latency: milliseconds to delay each response.
+Can be a single number,
+            or a range in the form `minimum..maximum`.
+Default: 50..500
+ - --debug: true to show debugging information in the console.
+Default: false

 Get resources from any of the endpoints listed under 'Endpoints' below: